Agent Skills: Windows Protocols Corpus Navigator

 Overview

-• The markdown corpus is already extracted locally, next to SKILL.md.
+• The corpus is already extracted next to SKILL.md.

-• Use local files only.
-Do not use network lookup for this skill.
+• Use local files only; do not use network lookup, downloads, or setup commands.

 Corpus Layout